Water For Baby Formula: Which Type Should You Use?

 You may prepare the formula with cold water.
 But remember, cold water or the baby formula may contain bacteria, which can harm babies, especially those under three months, preemies, and ones with weakened immunity.
 Thus, it is advisable to use hot water to prepare the formula to help kill any microbes and make it safe for the baby’s consumption.

 Clean water is an essential component of baby formula.
-Tap water, distilled water, and bottled water are considered the best water for baby formula and can be opted for based on availability and quality.
+Tap water, distilled water, and bottled water for babies from reliable sources are considered the best water for baby formula and can be opted for based on availability and quality.
 Generally, tap water in the US is considered safe to prepare infant formula.
 However, boil the water before use if you are unsure whether it is safe.
 Additionally, you can get your local water supply tested to determine water quality.
 Whatever safe water choices you make, remember to alternate between different water types to mitigate the risk of excess or less fluoride.

 Infographic: How To Ensure Water Safety For Baby Formula While On The Go